refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/chakra-ui/add-show-page.md

 export default App;
 ```

-Now, we can see the create page in the browser at <a href="http://localhost:3000/products/show/123" rel="noopener noreferrer nofollow">localhost:3000/products/show/123</a>
+Now, we can see the show page in the browser at <a href="http://localhost:3000/products/show/123" rel="noopener noreferrer nofollow">localhost:3000/products/show/123</a>